 From the top, you can see the entire forest.
 It’s just beautiful!

-Khatisitra is a beautiful place to go if you an to enjoy a homestay in the lap of the forest.
+Khatisitra is a beautiful place to go if you can to enjoy a homestay in the lap of the forest.
 It’s a serene and virgin place.
-No one really comes there unless invited.
+No one comes there unless invited.
 It’s best to go with the entire family so that one can experience the simple life of the tribals.

 Mushtukhan has also initiated homestay in his village.
 This way the villagers earn some money and we can enjoy rural tourism.
 The tribals have a constant fear of getting wiped away due to industrialization and we can only understand their pain if we go and live with them.

 The tribal village has solar electricity but still waiting to get an entry into the map of India.